Introduction to the Classical Guitar

 How to Tune Your Classical Guitar

-Tuning your classical guitar is a fundamental skill that you need to master from the beginning.
-You can use a number of different methods including tuning by ear, using a digital tuner, or a reference pitch.
+Now let’s look at how to tune your guitar.
+The different methods range from tuning by ear, using a digital tuner, or a reference pitch.
 For a comprehensive guide on tuning you can read this article on how to tune a guitar.

 Tips for Staying in Tune